-The other mistake too many consumers make: Not using coupon apps (such as Ibotta), coupon codes and shopping portals (such as Ebates and Upromise) to stack extra savings on top of cash back rewards, says Brian Preston, CFP, managing principal for Abound Wealth and host of The Money Guy Show podcast.
+The other mistake too many consumers make: Not using coupon apps (such as Ibotta), coupon codes and shopping portals (such as Rakuten and Upromise) to stack extra savings on top of cash back rewards, said Brian Preston, CFP, managing principal for Abound Wealth and host of The Money Guy Show podcast.

-If you can pile up cash back bonuses, portal rebates and coupon codes, “that’s the trifecta,” Preston says.
+If you can pile up cash back bonuses, portal rebates and coupon codes, “that’s the trifecta,” Preston said.